+Wanda Phillips

-Wanda Phillips Success Investment Realty Representing Pine Hills Community Council
+Success Investment Realty

+Representing Pine Hills

+Community Council

-District 6 Representative Appointment Pending Mayor's Representative Appointment Pending About Pine Hills Many Traditions, One Shared History Developed in the early 1950s as one of Orlando's first suburbs, Pine Hills has a rich heritage that continues to grow with each passing year.
+Akbar Allan Ali AA Ali CPA About Pine Hills Many Traditions, One Shared History Developed in the early 1950s as one of Orlando's first suburbs, Pine Hills has a rich heritage that continues to grow with each passing year.
 We are a uniquely diverse population representing people from all walks of life.
-We are a true multi-cultural community that embraces all religions, ethnicities, nationalities, and cultures.
+We are a true multi-cultural community that embraces all religions, ethnicities, nationalities and cultures.
 Our citizens enjoy a life that is defined by family, faith, pride and resiliency.
 Although we face many challenges, we strive to make a better life for each new generation that calls Pine Hills home.
 We nurture our youth so they can thrive and succeed in a global economy and a diverse world.
 This can be seen in the halls of Maynard Evans High School, where Trojan Pride has become the heart and soul of our community, and the anchor of our neighborhoods, shopping plazas and worship centers.
 We are strong.
 We are family.
 We are Pine Hills!
 We are strong.
 We are family.
 We are Pine Hills!